microsoft/TemplateStudio/docs/updatetomultiproject.md

 # Update from single project to multi-project solution

-If you created your project with version 1.x or 2.x of *WinTS* and have no core project please follow these steps to add a .NET Standard core project to your solution.
+If you created your project with version 1.x or 2.x of *WinTS* and have no core project please follow these steps to add a *.NET Standard* core project to your solution.

 ## 1. Add a .NET Standard Class Library project to your solution

-From the context menu of your solution file click "Add -> New Project" and choose "Class Library (.Net Standard)" from the .Net Standard Category
+From the context menu of your solution file click `Add -> New Project` and choose `Class Library (.Net Standard)` from the *.Net Standard* Category

 ![Solution context menu showing 'Add > New Project ...' option](resources/multi-project/add-new-project-1.PNG)